Bridgeconn/usfm-grammar/py-usfm-parser/README.md

 ```

 ##### To convert to BibleNLP format
-Bible NLP format consists of two `txt` files: the first, with verse texts, one per line and the second, with corresponding references.
+[The BibleNLP format](https://github.com/BibleNLP/ebible?tab=readme-ov-file#data-format) consists of two `txt` files: the first, with verse texts, one per line and the second, with corresponding references.

 ```python
 dict_output = my_parser.to_biblenlp_format()